-Recording and reminiscing; with occasional bokdrols of wisdom.
-Possibly.
+Recording and reminiscing; with occasional bokdrols of wisdom, one hopes.

-Random, un-chronological memories after marriage, children and sundry other catastrophes.
+Random, un-chronological events and memories after meeting Trish, marriage, children and sundry other catastrophes.

-bokdrols – like pearls, but handle with care
+bokdrols – like pearls, but more organic.
+Handle with care

 Note: I go back to my posts to add / amend as I remember things and as people mention things, so the posts evolve.
 I know (and respect) that some bloggers don’t change once they’ve posted, or add a clear note when they do.
 That’s good, but as this is a personal blog with the aim of one day editing them all into a hazy memoir, this way works for me.